Israeli police storm Jerusalem holy site after rock-throwing

 JERUSALEM (AP) — Israeli police in full riot gear stormed a sensitive Jerusalem holy site sacred to Jews and Muslims on Friday after Palestinian youths hurled stones at a gate where they were stationed.

 The renewed violence at the site, which is sacred to Jews and Muslims, came despite Israel temporarily halting Jewish visits, which are seen by the Palestinians as a provocation.
-Medics said more than two dozen Palestinians were wounded.
+Medics said more than two dozen Palestinians were wounded before the clashes subsided hours later.

 Palestinians and Israeli police have regularly clashed at the site over the last week at a time of heightened tensions following a string of deadly attacks inside Israel and arrest raids in the occupied West Bank.
-Three rockets have been fired from the Gaza Strip into Israel.
+Three rockets have been fired into Israel from the Gaza Strip, which is controlled by the Islamic militant group Hamas.

-The string of events has raised fears of a repeat of last year, when protests and violence in Jerusalem eventually boiled over, helping to ignite an 11-day Gaza war and communal violence in Israel’s mixed cities.
+The string of events has raised fears of a repeat of last year, when protests and violence in Jerusalem eventually boiled over, helping to ignite an 11-day war between Israel and Hamas, and communal violence in Israel’s mixed cities.

-Tens of thousands of Muslim worshippers are expected at the site later in the day for the main weekly prayers as they observe the holy month of Ramadan.

 Palestinian youths hurled stones toward police at a gate leading into the compound, according to two Palestinian witnesses who spoke on condition of anonymity out of security concerns.
 The police, in full riot gear, then entered the compound, firing rubber bullets and stun grenades.

-Israeli police said the Palestinians had begun stockpiling stones and erecting crude fortifications before dawn.
+Israeli police said the Palestinians, some carrying Hamas flags, had begun stockpiling stones and erecting crude fortifications before dawn.
 The police said that after the rock-throwing began, they waited until after early morning prayers had finished before entering the compound.

 Some older Palestinians urged the youths to stop throwing rocks but were ignored, as dozens of young masked men hurled stones and fireworks at the police.
-A tree caught fire near the gate where the clashes began, possibly ignited by the fireworks or the stun grenades.
+A tree caught fire near the gate where the clashes began.
+Police said it was ignited by fireworks thrown by the Palestinians.

+The violence subsided later in the morning after another group of dozens of Palestinians said they wanted to clean the area ahead of the main weekly prayers midday, which are regularly attended by tens of thousands of Muslim worshippers.
+The police withdrew to the gate and the stone-throwing stopped.

-The Palestinian Red Crescent medical service said at least 27 Palestinians were wounded, two of them seriously.
+The Palestinian Red Crescent medical service said at least 31 Palestinians were wounded, including 14 who were taken to hospitals.
+A policewoman was hit in the face by a rock and taken for medical treatment, the police said.

 The Al-Aqsa Mosque in Jerusalem’s Old City is the third holiest site in Islam.
 The sprawling esplanade on which it is built is the holiest site for Jews, who refer to it as the Temple Mount because it was the location of two Jewish temples in antiquity.
 It lies at the heart of the Israeli-Palestinian conflict and clashes there have often ignited violence elsewhere.